 LEGO Robotics Team heading to world championshipSix students from AACS’ robotics team "Brick Warriors" successfully defended their title at December's FIRST LEGO League state championship.
 Over the past months, the team built and programmed an autonomous robot, demonstrated gracious professionalism by helping other teams, and designed an innovative solution to fit this year's theme, World Class Learning.
 Recognized as a "powerhouse" by other schools now, the team earned the highest score out of the 50 teams competing, and their robot was the only one that completed the hardest task, which was appropriately named "Out-of-the-box thinking".
 The team also helped mentor other teams inside FIRST LEGO League and held a series of robot workshops at a tutoring program in Detroit.
 For their science project, the team created a new tool for learning world language vocabulary.
 They wrote a PHP-based website (qrtranslate.org) that generates QR codes and translates them to text and audio in 23 different languages.
 Their tool has been used over ten thousand times in 170 countries.
 As state champions, the Ann Arbor Christian School team will represent Michigan at the FIRST LEGO League World Festival, held in St. Louis, MO in April 2015.
-The school wishes to particularly thank Coach Peter Chen who had mentored and guided the students over three outstanding seasons.
 Click here to read the MLive article about the team.

 A new school logo unveiledThe history of the AACS logo: Unveiled at the November 18th Association meeting, the new school logo represents one of the first steps of the upcoming five-year strategic plan and is the result of a tremendous amount of hard work, excitement, and prayer.
 Designed as part of our new marketing and fundraising initiative, the new logo is a piece of the strategic plan as we strive to make God’s story of AACS much more widely known throughout greater Ann Arbor and boldly stamps us as a steadfast light for Jesus Christ in a city that desperately needs Him.
 Symbolizing our unswerving commitment to Christ and high quality education in an attractive yet enduring design, it captures our desire with the strategic plan: To remain rooted to our mission and core values while, in faith, always heeding God’s challenge for us to grow, stretch, and improve our school.
 New logo - Elements and their symbolism: